-The EU Guidance document on zonal evaluation and mutual recognition under Regulation (EC) No 1107/2009 should be followed.
-Some MS in the zone has also developed national Guidance documents on mutual recognitions, e.g. Sweden.
+The EU Guidance document on zonal evaluation and mutual recognition, withdrawal and amendment of authorisations under Regulation (EC) No 1107/2009 (SANCO/13169/2010). should be followed.
+Some MS in the zone have also developed national Guidance documents on mutual recognitions, e.g. Sweden.